canonical/launchpad-manual/how-to/transfer-project-ownership.rst

 Transferring ownership of a Launchpad project
 =============================================

-Transferring the ownership of a project in Launchpad, takes more than simply changing the maintainer of a project when there is private content associated with it.
+Transferring the ownership of a project in Launchpad takes more than simply changing the maintainer of a project when there is private content associated with it.